 Your Teeth Look “Short” — A “gummy” smile or short-looking teeth may not necessarily be due to your tooth size.
 Rather, an excess of gum tissues or gum height may be to blame.
 Our doctors at PCE can safely reduce the edges of the gum margin to reveal fuller-looking teeth and a balanced smile.

 The Pockets are too Deep to Clean — Excessive periodontal pocketing is physically impossible to clean on your own each day.
 If we’re trying our best to retain teeth and avoid an extraction, it may be better to remove a small amount of gum tissue to physically shorten the pocket in that location.

 You Need a Crown — Fully intact teeth can typically have crowns placed on them no problem.
 But if there’s aggressive wear, breakage, or something that generally shortens the height of the tooth, there won’t be enough of a “base” to hold the crown in place.
 Lengthening the tooth provides the support a crown will need.

-Dr. Kip Saunders, Periodontist in The woodlands is one of the most sought-after gum therapy experts in The Woodlands and surrounding communities.
+Our periodontist in The woodlands is one of the most sought-after gum therapy experts in The Woodlands and surrounding communities.
 His incorporation of cutting-edge therapy and years of experience make our office an excellent choice for your soft tissue treatment needs.

 Contact us today to reserve an exam and crown lengthening consultation.